esteban-mendoza/disboard-scraping/README.md

 ```

 The database connection settings are configured in the `scrapy/disboard/settings.py`
 file under the `## Database connection` section.
-The connection requires
+The connection requires variables
-certain environment variables to be set in a `.env` file in the root directory.
+to be set in a `.env` file in the root directory.
 This is also true for the Redis connection and the FlareSolverr proxy server.